Spring 2023 German Studies Newsletter

 The German Studies Department mourns the loss of our beloved friend and colleague, Manfred Bansleben.
 Manfred passed unexpectedly on December 1, 2022, after a brief bout with pneumonia, just one day before his eighty-first birthday.
 For over 20 years, Manfred was the creative and organizational force behind the German Department’s highly successful language program.
 As German Language Program Coordinator and TA Supervisor, he trained generations of graduate student teaching assistants in… Read more

 Rachel Lundeen wins the prestigious Herman S. & Dorothy B. Lederman Endowed Scholarship of the College of Arts & Sciences for the 2023-24 academic year!
 Here is her winning statement so that you learn more about Rachel’s ambitions and goals: “’But what’s the point of that?’
 My friend’s words gave me pause.
 I had just described one of my most rewarding classes, a German literature course whose instructor emphasized questions over answers.
-I pondered how to do justice to the meaning… Read more
+I pondered how to do justice to the… Read more

 German Club is excited that its action-packed Spring Quarter event calendar is in full swing!
 At German Club’s first general meeting on April 6, we welcomed some new faces and had fun playing games while practicing German together.
-The following day, German Club partnered with the Department of German Studies to co-host a special mentoring lunch featuring two local high school German teachers, who spoke with student attendees about their career paths, educational experiences, and advice… Read more
+The following day, German Club partnered with the Department of German Studies to co-host a special mentoring lunch featuring two local high school German teachers, who spoke with student attendees about their career paths, educational experiences, and… Read more

 Hello, my name is Leo Ahlburg.
 I was born and raised in Port Angeles, Washington on the beautiful Olympic Peninsula.
 I am an undergraduate engineering student at UW who is taking German 201 to improve enough to eventually study abroad in Berlin for a year.
 I have strong ties to Germany through my family and would like to visit or perhaps even live there for a time after graduation.
 In my German class with Anna we practiced writing poems about Hamburg and I soon earned the nickname “Schiller”,… Read more